MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/deploy/AppLocker-Policies-Deployment-Guide.md

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic for the IT professional introduces the concepts and describes the steps required to deploy AppLocker™ policies introduced in  Windows Server 2008 R2  and  Windows 7.
+This topic for the IT professional introduces the concepts and describes the steps required to deploy AppLocker??? policies introduced in  Windows Server 2008 R2  and  Windows 7.

 ## Purpose of this guide
 This guide provides steps based on your design and planning investigation for deploying application control policies by using AppLocker.
 It is intended for security architects, security administrators, and system administrators.
 Through a sequential and iterative deployment process, you can create application control policies, test and adjust the policies, and implement a method for maintaining those policies as the needs in your organization change.